nestorrente/erdiagram/docs/Class_model.md

 ```

 As you can see, the relationship defined in the example above is defined as _left-to-right_.
 This makes the `User`
-entity to have a list of addresses, but it doesn't make the `Address` entity to have a reference to the user.
+entity have a list of addresses, but it doesn't make the `Address` entity have a reference to the user.

 If we want to have a reference from the `Address` entity to its user, we can define the relationship as _bidirectional_: